MarkY-LunarG/LunarGlobe/BUILD.md

 [Vulkan Headers](https://github.com/KhronosGroup/Vulkan-Headers) and
 [Vulkan Loader](https://github.com/KhronosGroup/Vulkan-Loader) repos.
-Then you can point this project to use those when you generate the build flies with CMake byd defining the following:
+Then you can point this project to use those when you generate the build flies with CMake by defining the following:

 ```
 -DVULKAN_HEADERS_INSTALL_DIR=absolute_path_to_header_install